 Genesis suddenly looked murderously angry.

-He shoved him like an angry schoolboy and turned on his heels, going back to Kalm with long, furious strides, not even bothering to underline his exit with one of his dramatic LOVELESS quotes.
-Sephiroth felt an unexpected swell of affection towards him.
+He shoved him like an angry schoolboy and whirled around, beginning the trek back to Kalm with long, furious strides, not even bothering to underline his exit with one of his dramatic LOVELESS quotes.
+Sephiroth felt an unexpected swell of affection for him.

 "Thank you for worrying, Genesis!" he called.

 Sephiroth turned back to his remaining companion, who looked sorely disturbed both by Genesis' virulence and by the last scene in general.